 Learn about color and their symbolic meanings.
 Why?
 Advertisers and film directors use a number of skillful production techniques that work at a subconscious level to influence their audiences.
-Choosing the right colors will help you to create the emotional response you are looking for with your audience.
+Chose the right colors to help create the emotional response you are looking for with your audience.

 Easy to apply studio lighting tips for your video presentations.
 One of the most common mistakes I see is that most people do not appreciate how important it is to light themselves properly.
 Lighting is a powerful tool and it can create either a positive or a negative first impression on your viewers.

 Make every glance and gesture connect with your viewer.
 Learn how to effectively use your hands and your physicality on video.
 Plus avoid common visual irritations that can either upstage your message or reduce your authority, credibility, and on-camera presence.